unterrichtdaniel/obsidian_youtube_notes/README.md

 1. Detect the content type (video, playlist, channel) from the input URL/ID using the YouTube API.
 2. Fetch relevant metadata and transcript(s).
 3. Generate AI summaries and key points using your configured service (see Configuration section).
+4. Extract relevant keywords from the transcript for improved searchability.
-4. Create formatted Markdown notes in the specified output directory.
+5. Create formatted Markdown notes in the specified output directory with frontmatter including metadata and keywords.
-5. Link related notes (e.g., videos within a playlist).
+6. Link related notes (e.g., videos within a playlist).

 ## Project Structure